 Application files are given to program faculty for review.
 After completing the admissions process, each program presents their admissions recommendations to the Graduate Admissions Committee.
 The Committee (whose membership includes department chairs, faculty, and the graduate school dean) reviews the recommendations and makes the final decision regarding each candidate’s admission.

 Each applicant will be notified of an admission decision via email.
-A letter will be posted on your application status page and mailed to you.
+The decision letter will be posted on your application status page and also mailed to you.
 No information regarding your admission status will be given over the phone.

 Graduate Reply process

-If admitted to a Counseling Psychology, School Counseling, Student Affairs Administration, Preservice Teaching, or Educational Leadership (EdD) degree program, you will be required to complete a Graduate Reply form indicating your decision regarding the offer of admission.
+If admitted to a Counseling Psychology, School Counseling, Student Affairs Administration, Master of Arts in Teaching, or Educational Leadership (EdD) degree program, you will be required to complete a Graduate Reply form indicating your decision regarding the offer of admission.
 If you choose to attend, a $200 nonrefundable tuition deposit is required in order to hold a space in the entering class.